 Those who require some help in performing daily activities are more suited for assisted living, where skilled workers help residents with things like dressing, bathing, grooming, medication and more.

 Many veterans may require the care of licensed nurses who can provide therapy, rehabilitation or more direct medical care.
 These veterans will likely need to be placed in a skilled nursing facility.

 When seeking residency in a Veterans Care Home in California, seniors and their family members should be aware that the placement process can be challenging.
-California currently only has six Veterans Care Homes available.
 Even though several additional Veterans Homes are under construction, California is still considered in great need of additional Veterans Homes.

-Unfortunately, you may have to wait up to three years until a spot opens up in a Veterans Assisted Living Community.
+Unfortunately, with only eight communities in California, you may have to wait up to three years for a spot to open up.
 Wait times are usually shorter for independent living and skilled nursing openings.

-Spouses of military veterans with assisted or skilled needs are able to accompany their significant other to a Veterans Care Home, but they must apply separately.
+Spouses of military veterans in need of assistance or skilled nursing are able to accompany their significant other to a Veterans Care Home, but they must apply separately.
 Individuals who seeks residency in a Veterans Care Home should be prepared to share a room with another occupant; very few Veterans Homes offer private rooms.